-The BLS stated that, after meeting eligibility requirements, individuals must pass the uniform CPA examination, offered by the American Institute of CPAs (AICPA).
-Information from the AICPA website indicated that the exam consists of four parts: financial accounting and reporting (FAR); auditing and attestation (AUD); regulations (REG); and business environment and concepts (BEC).
+After meeting eligibility requirements, individuals must pass the uniform CPA examination, offered by the American Institute of CPAs (AICPA).
+The exam consists of four parts: financial accounting and reporting, auditing and attestation, regulations, and business environment and concepts.

 Step 4: Find Employment as an Oil & Gas Accountant

 CPAs who have enough related experience and training can start applying for oil and gas accountant positions.
-Predictions from the BLS showed that up through 2020, open positions for accountants and auditors will increase by 16%.
+The BLS projected that positions for accountants and auditors will increase by 11% from 2014 to 2024.
 Competition for accounting positions is expected to remain high.
-Accountants who are licensed CPAs will most likely have better job opportunities, per BLS reports.
+Accountants who are licensed CPAs will most likely have better job opportunities.

 Step 5: Maintain CPA License

-Information from the BLS stated that accountants who are CPAs must maintain their licenses by meeting renewal requirements, which often include paying fees and completing approved continued-education courses.
+CPAs must maintain licensure by meeting renewal requirements, which often include paying fees and completing approved continued-education courses.
 Each state has different requirements for what counts as approved coursework.
 Some states may require CPAs to attend formal classes or conferences, whereas other states may allow individuals to learn from interactive web-based seminars or individual study programs.

 Step 6: Gain Experience